caheredia/async-speeds/README.md

 # hashtag_tumbler
-A python library for saving and tumbling hashtags
+A python library for saving and tumbling timestamps

-`hashtag.py` contains a dictionary, hashtags.
-The items in hashtags are lists of hashtags, where the names define a user defined hashtag category.
+`hashtag.py` contains a dictionary, timestamps.
+The items in timestamps are lists of timestamps, where the names define a user defined hashtag category.

 # With straights sqlite3
 - About 11,000 rows/s can be written if one c.commit() is call made after all inserts.
 Otherwise, about 200 rows/s.